tougshire/touglates/README.md

 ## tougshire_tags

-Touglates tags is a template tags file.
+tougshire_tags.py is a template tags file.
 To use tougshire tags place {% load touglates_tags %} in your template

 ### project_include_file